Vastalie/cf-ai-interview-coach/README.md

 ## Features

-- Simple chat interface
+- Chat interface for practising interview answers
-- AI-generated feedback on interview answers
+- AI feedback on interview responses (overall comment, strength, improvement, follow-up question)
+- Ability to ask general questions about interviews or software engineering
+- Ability to ask other questions and receive AI-generated responses
+- Enter key support for sending messages (Shift + Enter for new lines)
-- Runs using Cloudflare Workers
+- Built using Cloudflare Workers and Cloudflare AI
-- Uses Cloudflare AI models

 ## Technologies Used